-The Bank ceased approving new loans in the Russian Federation since the annexation of Crimea in 2014 and also stopped its public and private-sector activities in Belarus (Ca negative) following the election in 2020 and Q4 2021 respectively.
+The Bank ceased approving new loans in the Russian Federation since the annexation of Crimea in 2014 and later also stopped its activities in Belarus (Ca negative).
 Following Russia's invasion of Ukraine in February 2022, the EBRD's Board of Governors approved the formal suspension of access by both countries to the resources of the Bank.
 This has meant that further disbursements under existing projects have been stopped, as have technical assistance projects.
-The combined exposure to both countries has been reduced to less than 4% of operating assets as of June 2022.
-The EBRD's exposure to Ukraine stands at 6.8%, while the single-largest country exposure is to Turkiye with a share of 16%.
-The bank's total development-related loans and equity investments stood at €34.8 billion as of June 2022.
+The combined exposure to both countries has been reduced to around 3.3% of operating assets as of November 2022.
+The EBRD's exposure to Ukraine stands at 6.6%, while the single-largest country exposure is to Turkiye with a share of just below 16%.
+The bank's total development-related loans and equity investments stood at €36.5 billion as of November 2022.